Kahvedzic/Southern-Water-Corp/README.md

 Plot and Examine Each Column:

-* As you might recall from the earlier plot we had made with the line plot; it was hard to see which variables were the most significant with respect to pump failure when all the variables are plotted together.
+* As you might recall from the earlier plot we had made with the line plot; it was hard to see which variables were the most significant with respect to PUMP FAILURE when all the variables are plotted together.
 * This is common when variables are at different scales, the trends can be more challenging to interpret.
-* This is why we are going to ITERATE through the dataframe and plot each individual variable out and compare this with the Pump Failure for a more streamlined analysis.
+* This is why we are going to ITERATE through the dataframe and plot each individual variable out and compare this with the PUMP FAILURE for a more streamlined analysis.

 <img width="1457" alt="Screenshot 2024-10-21 at 3 48 55 PM" src="https://github.com/user-attachments/assets/ea7cefda-6d34-4e5c-b0e3-1296b8e9a7c3">